General Terms and Conditions of kiwi suite GmbH

 6. Additional provisions for support and maintenance services

-The maintenance standby time for software programs defined in the individual contract shall be during the business hours of kiwi suite.
+The maintenance standby time for a software program defined in the individual contract shall be during the business hours of kiwi suite.
 Maintenance services shall be performed by kiwi suite via remote servicing.
 Provision of deliverables at the site of the customer shall require a separate order and shall be performed against a separate fee.

 In particular, maintenance services include deliveries of general program versions with general error corrections and adjustments to the software programs that form the subject matter of the individual contracts that are offered during the contract term as part of maintenance (“updates”).
 This, however, to the exclusion of new program versions that contain substantial feature enhancements or program expansions that kiwi suite offers as an independent module for purchase (“upgrades”).